Academic & Career Planning (ACP) Program

 Implementation at BHS:

-In addition, BHS School Counselors meet individually with every student annually to formulate and discuss their post-secondary goals.
-Parents/Guardians are formally invited and highly encouraged to attend the Freshman and Junior Individual Planning Conferences.
+In addition, BHS School Counselors are available to meet individually upon request with each student to formulate and discuss their post-secondary goals.
+Parents/Guardians are formally invited and highly encouraged to attend the Junior Individual Planning Conferences.

 |